Naked-Cat-Plugins/NIF-Num.-de-Contribuinte-Portugues-for-WooCommerce/readme.txt

 You can report any security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/nif-num-de-contribuinte-portugues-for-woocommerce).
 The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==

+= 6.4 - 2024-07-25 =
+* [NEW] `woocommerce_nif_invalid_message` filter to change the invalid Portuguese NIF/NIPC message on checkout
+* [DEV] Make blocks checkout use the same invalid message as the classic checkout, thus benefiting from the same filter
+* [DEV] Block lock position defined in block.json
+* [DEV] Tested with WordPress 6.7-alpha-58796 and WooCommerce 9.1.3

 = 6.3 - 2024-03-27 =
 * [DEV] Set `Requires Plugins` tag to `woocommerce`